-“I can never remember my dreams so Mr. Yourgrau’s stories are a pretty good substitute.”
+“I can never remember my dreams so Mr. Yourgrau’s stories are a pretty good substitute.”— David Byrne

-He and his work have appeared on MTV’s “Unplugged: Spoken Word” and NPR’s “Selected Shorts” and “All Things Considered,” among others.
+As performer, he and his stories have appeared on MTV’s “Unplugged: Spoken Word” and NPR’s “Selected Shorts” and “All Things Considered,” among others.
 He won a Drama-Logue Award for “Wearing Dad’s Head: The Live Version” and was invited to Sundance Theater Lab to workshop Haunted Traveller.
-He also starred in Anthrax’s heavymetal music video, “Black Lodge”.
+He is proud of starring in Anthrax’s heavymetal music video, “Black Lodge”.

-Born in South Africa, Yourgrau lives in New York and Istanbul.
+Born in South Africa, he lives in New York and Istanbul.
 And travels a lot.